 Why do I keep getting prompted for the encryption passphrase?

-As of OmniFocus 2.7 (Mac) and 2.16 (iOS), you should only be prompted once for your encryption passphrase if it does not match the sync password.
+As of OmniFocus 2.7 for Mac and OmniFocus 2.16 for iOS, you should only be prompted once for your encryption passphrase if it does not match the sync password.
 Please check for updates to make sure the latest versions are installed, so that you’re taking advantage of these encryption improvements.

-If you have other questions, please don’t hesitate to contact our Support Humans.
+If you have other questions, please don’t hesitate to contact us.